Gulf Pidgin Arabic: Vocabulary

 GPA borrows from English as well as Arabic in its lexicon, although these loanwords do usually have already-existing equivalents in Arabic.
 Personal pronouns are underdeveloped, with the singular first person and singular second-person being most commonly used.

 Grammar

 Verbs in GPA do not conjugate for person; rather, the third person singular masculine imperfect form is used in all cases.
 Aspect and tense markers are missing, so speakers must glean that information from context.
 GPA does not utilize the Arabic dual noun form.
 Instead, speakers preface nouns with the cardinal number two.
 Reduplication with both Arabic and English words is used to emphasize or intensify that word's meaning.

 Another innovation in GPA is the use of "fi" as a copula, which Gulf Arabic lacks in the present tense.

+In terms of negation, Gulf Pidgin Arabic uses the negative particle maafi which comes from Gulf Arabic meaning "there isn't".
+In GPA, maafi serves as a general-purpose negator, used not only in existential and equational but also with main verbs.
+Alternatives such as maa and mub (both meaning “not” in Gulf Arabic) are also occasionally used.

+The pronominal system in Gulf Pidgin Arabic (GPA) is significantly simpler than that of Gulf Arabic.
+Speakers predominantly use three independent pronouns: ana ("I"), inta ("you"), and huwa ("him"), along with the possessive suffix -i ("my").
+Other forms are rare.

+Word order in GPA tends to follow a subject–verb–object (SVO) pattern, which is the most common structure among pidgin languages.